daniellrs/simplerdux/README.md

 console.log( objPerson ); // {name: 'Dylan', age: 35}
 ```

-**`setObjectFieldsValue( partOfField(String), obj(Object), ...recursive )`**
+**`setObjectFieldsValue( partOfField(String), obj(Object), key(String), ...recursive )`**
 Set the value of multiple fields of an object.
-The recursive option is optional and will enter in different levels of the object, if you want to enter 3 levels deep of the object then you will call 'setObjectFieldsValue( 'person', obj, true, true, true );'
+The default value of key is 'value'.
+The recursive option is optional and will enter in different levels of the object, if you want to enter 3 levels deep of the object then you will call 'setObjectFieldsValue( 'person', obj, true, true, true );'.

 ```
 const obj = {name: 'Brian', age: 29};